 Tomatoes are antioxidant stars, offering protection against cancers including breast, colon, lung, endometrial and pancreatic cancers.
 Red and deep purple tomatoes are high in lycopene, a flavonoid that helps protect the skin from UV rays and skin cancers.
 Tomatoes have high levels of vitamin A, α and ß-carotenes, xanthins and lutein which play roles in healthy skin, bones and mucus membranes.
 They are an excellent source of vitamin C, another anti-aging, cancer-fighting, immune boosting vitamin.
 Tomatoes are also rich in potassium which is important for regulating the heart and blood pressure.
 They contain minor amounts of the B vitamins such as folate, thiamin, riboflavin and niacin.
 A few essential minerals pop up too, including calcium, magnesium, iron and manganese.
 Additionally, tomatoes are a very low calorie food, offering a mere 18 calories per about 100 grams.
 They have little, if any, fat and no cholesterol.

-Eastern energetics of tomatoes
+Asian energetics of tomatoes

 Cooling thermal nature and nourish Yin